-The 2014 International Brain Bee Championship will be in Washington, DC, August 7th to 10th in conjunction with the American Psychological Association Convention.
-The chairman of the IBBC organizing committee is Dr. Norbert Myslinski (email@example.com).
+The 2017 International Brain Bee World Championship (IBBWC) will be in Washington D.C., USA, in conjunction with the American Psychological Association.
+The chairman of the 2017 IBBWC organizing committee is Dr. Norbert Myslinski.

-Students interested in competing in a Brain Bee, please contact their local Brain Bee Coordinator.
-Individuals interested in starting Local or National Brain Bees please contact Norbert Myslinski at firstname.lastname@example.org.
+Students interested in competing in a Brain Bee, please contact your local Brain Bee Coordinator.
+Individuals interested in starting Local or National Brain Bees, please contact Norbert Myslinski at firstname.lastname@example.org.